 Saturday Cosplay Contest

-Please read the rules before pre registering at the bottom of the page:
+Please read the rules before pre-registering at the bottom of the page:

 Want to show off your costume or awesome skit on stage?
 Why not compete in our Saturday night Cosplay Contest?
 To ensure your place, register online prior to your arrival at Colossalcon.
 At-con registration for Craftsmanship will only be allowed pending availability.